-Kurobe Dam was one of my dream destinations to visit in Summer.
-Thanks to Toyama Shinkansen, a bullet train to Toyama, we could easily visit there.
+Kurobe Dam is one of my dream destinations where I wished to visit with my family in summer.
+Thanks to the Toyama Shinkansen bullet train to Toyama, we could easily visit there.

-In the sudden economic boom following WWⅡ, Kansai area faced a severe energy shortage.
-To generate additional electricity the government invested in hydroelectric power.
+In the sudden economic boom following WWⅡ, the Kansai area, in the western part of Japan, faced a severe energy shortage.
+To generate additional electricity, the government invested in hydroelectric power.
 10 million people worked on the dam during the 7-year construction period.

 After taking long and complicated transport links, we arrived at the Kurobe Dam finally.
 While walking through the dark tunnel to reach the edge of the Kurobe Dam, the scenery of the Kurobe Dam appeared suddenly.
 We walked along the sidewalk and reached discharging water.
 It was an overwhelming experience to see a large amount of water flowing from the top of the start point.
 The discharging flow sprayed water to wet our faces.
 Behind the fall, we saw the huge Kurobe Lake surrounded by green mountains.
 The lake was the origin of the fall when it is full of water.

 We saw impressive plumes of high pressure water being discharged from the dam.
 10 tons of water shoot out every second.
 Drones or Helicopters were needed to take realistic and vivid photos of the huge Kurobe Dam.
 I tried to take photos by my phone and Single-lens reflex camera, but it was hard to capture the whole structure.